dtkalla/Choose-Your-News/README.md

 ## With Choose Your News, users can:

-- #### See news about figures they follow
+- #### See news pulled from the NY Times Articles API

 News about followed figures is pulled live using the NYTimes API based on headlines and shown in a stream, similar to a social media newsfeed.
 Pages show the most recent ten relevant articles, organized from most to least recent.

 <!-- ![](images/listings_show_page.png) -->

+- #### Follow specific figures and get news about them

+Users can choose which figures to follow, and their news feed is made up of news about these figures.
+Users can filter to see only news about a specific figure they follow.

 - #### Organize figures they follow into groups

 <!-- ![](images/reservation_form.png) -->

 Users can create groups to hold different figures they follow.
-In addition to helping with organization, this lets users view three different types news streams: one for all figures they follow (on the home/index page), one for each group the follow, and one for each individual figure.
+In addition to helping with organization, this lets users filter news to see only news about people in a given group.
+(Altogether, there are three ways to view the news index: one for all figures they follow (on the home/index page), one for each group the follow, and one for each individual figure.)
 Users can move figures into and out of groups.